Mistralys/application-utils-core/README.md

 - `RGBAColor` - Class for RGB and alpha color handling and manipulation.
 - `HSVColor` - Class for HSV-based color handling and manipulation.

+## Companion libraries

+This package is part of a larger ecology of libraries, of which it is the core component.
+The following companion libraries are available:

+- [application-utils](https://github.com/Mistralys/application-utils) - The main package with the full feature set.
+- [application-utils-collections](https://github.com/Mistralys/application-utils-collections) - Interfaces, traits and classes for handling item collections or enums.
+- [application-utils-events](https://github.com/Mistralys/application-utils-events) - Library with event handling classes, interfaces and traits.
+- [application-utils-image](https://github.com/Mistralys/application-utils-image) - Image manipulation library for basic image operations and color management.
+- [application-utils-result-handling](https://github.com/Mistralys/application-utils-result-handling) - Classes used to store information on the results of application operations.
+- [application-framework](https://github.com/Mistralys/application-framework) - Application framework for building web applications.
+- [application-localization](https://github.com/Mistralys/application-localization) - Localization and internationalization library.
+- [application-datagrids](https://github.com/Mistralys/application-datagrids) - Object-oriented HTML table abstraction.

 ## Documentation